“Last night, as I was sleeping

 Tips: Beets are a cool weather crop and prefer early spring, fall and mild winter temperatures.
 They require little room and the leaves can be harvested (wonderful steamed) up until the root is ready to pull (softball sized or larger).

-Bok Choy has to be one of my favorite greens.
+Bok Choy has to be one of our favorite greens.

 Tips: Be sure to start harvesting your first crop of bok choy before the hot weather sets in.
 Hot weather tends to make the bok choy go to seed quickly.
 You don’t have to pull the entire plant though (although this is fine as well), you can simply harvest the outer leaves and let the inner leaves mature.